-*Note - please don't just "show up" at a fire station - you must schedule an appointment*
+*Note - please don't just "show up" at a fire station on other days or times*

 Did you know that roughly 8 out of 10 child safety seats are installed incorrectly?
 The best way to keep your child safe in the car is to use the right car seat in the right way.
 Here are some car seat safety tips to protect your most precious cargo.